Board of Directors

 Nancy Murphy, Board Secretary, Mentor

 Nancy is a strategist and communicator working with organizations that strive to shape the future.
-She is Director, Content & Collaborations at WorldView Studio an innovative company that creates media and learning experiences to translate interdisciplinary research for public audiences.
-Previously she spent 20 years at Global Business Network, the pre-eminent scenario-planning consultancy, as CMO, editor-in chief, and a member of the leadership and management teams.
+She is Director, Content & Collaborations at WorldView Studio, an innovative company that creates media and learning experiences to translate interdisciplinary research for public audiences.
+Previously, she spent 20 years at Global Business Network, the pre-eminent scenario-planning consultancy, as CMO, editor-in chief, and a member of the leadership and management teams.
 She also ran her own marketing communications firm, was a strategy consultant with Arthur D. Little, and served as a police crisis intervention specialist.
 Nancy holds an AB (Phi Beta Kappa) in political science from Wellesley College and chaired the board of its alumnae Business Leadership Council.
 She also holds an MS in criminal justice and sociology from Arizona State University.
-Nancy is a mentor to SHE-CAN graduate Rina Ntagozera and Peninah Ingabire and is a current mentor to SHE-CAN scholar Janet Kwenah, who will start at Lafayette College in the fall of 2020.
+Nancy mentored SHE-CAN graduates Rina Ntagozera and Peninah Ingabire and is a current mentor to SHE-CAN scholar Janet Kwenah, who will start at Lafayette College in the fall of 2020.

 Kristin Nicholson, Mentor